+Allow 03C:

-Allow 03C: over the in button.
-Of the device • Always: T it stays co • No: Disab : This is the default setting.
-Press and hold the control button on the device to connect to an O3C service nternet.
-You need to register the device with the O3C service within 24 hours after you press the control therwise, the device disconnects from the O3C service.
-Once you register the device, Always is enabled and e stays connected to the O3C service. he device constantly attempts to connect to an O3C service over the internet.
-Once you register the device, nnected to the O3C service.
-Use this option if the control button on the device is out of reach. les the O3C service. ded, enter the proxy settings to connect to the proxy server.
+- One-click: The default setting.
+Press and hold the control button on the device to connect to an O3C service over the internet.
+You need to register the device with the O3C service within 24 hours after you press the control button.
+Otherwise, the device disconnects from the O3C service.
+Once you have registered the device, Always is enabled and the device stays connected to the O3C service. - Always: The device constantly attempts to connect to an 03C service over the internet.
+Once you have registered the device, it stays connected to the 03C service.
+Use this option if the control button on the device is out of reach.
+No: Disables the 03C service. - Proxy settings: If needed, enter the proxy settings to connect to the HTTP server.

 Host: Enter the proxy server's address.

-Port: Enter the port n umber used for access.
+Port: Enter the port number used for access.

 Login and Password: If needed, enter username and password for the proxy server.

+Authentication method:

+- Basic: This method is the most compatible authentication scheme for HTTP.
+It's less secure than the Digest method because it sends the username and password unencrypted to the server. - Digest: This method is more secure because it always transfers the password encrypted across the network. - Auto: This option lets the device select the authentication method depending on the supported methods.
+It prioritizes the Digest method over the Basic method.

+Owner authentication key (OAK): Click Get key to fetch the owner authentication key.
+This is only possible if the device is connected to the internet without a firewall or proxy.

+SNMP

+The Simple Network Management Protocol (SNMP) allows remote management of network devices.

+SNMP: Select the version of SNMP to use.

-Authentication metho od: because it Digest: Th Auto: This the Digest Owner authenticatior s method is the most compatible authentication scheme for HTTP.
-It's less secure than the Digest method is sends the username and password unencrypted to the server. is method is more secure because it always transfers the password encrypted across the network. is option lets the device select the authentication method depending on the supported methods.
-It prioritizes to method over the Basic method.
-In key (OAK) : Click Get key to fetch the owner authentication key.
-This is only possible if the device is rnet without a firewall or proxy.
-The Simple Network Ma anagement Protocol (SNMP) allows remote management of network devices. d - V ((- A e a y - T - T - T - T - T - C - V - L Ac: Read community: Enter the community name that has read-only access to all supported SNMP objects.
-The efault value is public.
-Write community: Enter the community name that has read or write access to all supported SNMP objects except read-only objects).
-The default value is write.
-Activate traps: Turn on to activate trap reporting.
-The device uses traps to send messages for important vents or status changes to a management system.
-In the web interface, you can set up traps for SNMP v1 nd v2c.
+- v1 and v2c: - Read community: Enter the community name that has read-only access to all supported SNMP objects.
+The default value is public. - Write community: Enter the community name that has read/write access to all supported SNMP objects (except read-only objects).
+The default value is write. - Activate traps: Turn on to activate trap reporting.
+The device uses traps to send messages for important events or status changes to a management system.
+In the device interface, you can set up traps for SNMP v1 and v2c.
 Traps are automatically turned off if you change to SNMP v3 or turn off SNMP.
-If you use SNMP v3, ou can set up traps through the SNMP v3 management application. rap address: Enter the IP address or host name of the management server. rap community: Enter the community to use when the device sends a trap message to the management ystem. raps: Cold start: Sends a trap message when the device starts.
-Varm start: Sends a trap message when a link changes from down to up. wuthentication failed: Sends a trap message when an authentication attempt fails.
-MIB traps are enabled when you turn on SNMP v1 and v2c traps.
-For more information, see
+If you use SNMP v3, you can set up traps through the SNMP v3 management application. - Trap address: Enter the IP address or host name of the management server. - Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps: - Cold start: Sends a trap message when the device starts.

+- Warm start: Sends a trap message when you change an SNMP setting. - Link up: Sends a trap message when a link changes from down to up. - Authentication failed: Sends a trap message when an authentication attempt fails.

-AXIS OS Portal > SNMP.
+All Axis Video MIB traps are enabled when you turn on SNMP v1 and v2c traps.
+For more information, see AXIS OS Portal > SNMP.